Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Numerical Experiments

-\textbf{Prediction accuracy with S-RAM data.} We evaluate the predictive accuracy of nonparametric S-RAM on counterfactual tasks using data generated from parametric S-RAMs.
-For the path problems, we test whether S-RAM can predict the flow on a key edge that consistently appears in the optimal path when the graph changes to a new structure.
-For the assignment problem, we examine whether S-RAM can predict the total system welfare on a new graph with some nodes being unavailable.
+We evaluate the predictive accuracy of nonparametric s-RAM on counterfactual tasks using data generated from parametric s-RAMs.
+For the longest path, we test whether s-RAM can predict the probability of an edge being included in the critical path when the graph changes to a new structure.

-Since S-RAM and MDM are equivalent, to retain interpretability in utility theory, we generate data from parametric MDMs.
-To assess the robustness of nonparametric S-RAM, we generate MDM data with different parametric assumptions on marginals.
-In path problems, marginals of noise follow nonidentical exponential distributions with rates from \([1, 2]\).
-To ensure that the edge of interest is influential in the optimal solution, we set its deterministic cost to 8 in the longest path problem and to 1 in the shortest path problem.
-All other edge costs are sampled uniformly from \([1, 7]\).
-We follow similar ways to generate DAGs for path problems.
-In assignment, marginals of noise follow nonidentical uniform distributions in the form of $\text{Uniform}(a, b)$ and $a$ being sampled uniformly from \([1, 2]\) and $b$ being sampled uniformly from \([5, 10]\).
-We generate the bipartite graphs by randomly assigning some nodes to be unavailable and removing all the associated edges.
-We evaluate the prediction performance of nonparametric S-RAM across collection sizes \( K \in \{5, 10, 20\} \).
-For each value of \( K \), we generate 20 test instances for each problem.
-For path problems, we compute the S-RAM worst- and best-case estimates for the flow on the selected edge.
-For assignment, predicting the worst-case welfare leads to a nonconvex mixed integer program, which is computationally challenging and might not be accurate when solving by existing solvers.
-We use the best-case estimate for the total welfare.
-The prediction results are reported in Figure~\ref{fig:prediction_withMEM}.
-The figure shows that the proposed nonparametric approach can accurately recover the true flow or total welfare, with prediction intervals that narrow as the number of historical graphs increases and the predicted total welfares that closely match the ground truths across all test instances.
-Overall, our experiments show that nonparametric S-RAM effectively captures the ground truth across diverse combinatorial structures.
+\textit{Generation of training instances $\bp^{(k)}$ and ground truth for the longest path problem.} Since s-RAM and MDM are equivalent, to retain interpretability in utility theory, we generate data from parametric MDMs.
+In the longest path, marginals of noise follow nonidentical exponential distributions with rates sampled from $[1,2]$.
+To ensure that the edge of interest is influential in the optimal solution, we set its deterministic cost to $8$.
+All other edge costs are sampled independently and uniformly from $[1,7]$.
+We generate directed acyclic graphs following the same procedure as in the explanatory ability test above.
+Then, for each instance $k$, we use formulation \eqref{data:longestpath} to generate training instances $\bp^{(k)}.$ We evaluate the prediction performance of the nonparametric s-RAM across collection sizes $K \in \{5,10,20\}$.
+For each value of $K$, we generate $20$ training instances.
+Given a new graph $\bG^{\text{new}} = (s \cup t \cup \bV^{\text{new}}, \bE^{\text{new}})$.
+Let $\bx^{\text{true}}$ denote the resulting vector of edge inclusion probabilities for $\bG^{\text{new}}.$ Then we use the same parameter values as in the training instances together formulation \eqref{data:longestpath} to generate $\bx^{\text{true}}$.
+Let $(i^*,j^*)$ be the edge of interest.
+The corresponding ground-truth quantity is then $x^{\text{true}}_{i^* j^*}$.